zivmax/blog/src/content/posts/CS100/CS100-Homework-1.md

 description: This is the first post of my new Astro blog.
 published: 2023-03-05 09:42:43
 tags:
-  - C 语言
+  - C Lang
   - CS100
-  - 上科大
+  - STU
-  - 计算机科学
+  - CS
-category: 作业
+category: Course Assignment
 ---

 **Problems**: